Jezithyr/robust-docs/src/en/space-station-14/core-design/design-principles.md

 ## Player Interaction

 Mechanics should seek to be pro-social and encourage interacting with other players.
 These interactions need not be strictly cooperative or competitive in nature.
-Humans are chaotic by nature, and provide depth and replayability to games that cannot fully be achieved through programmed mechanics alone.
+Humans are chaotic by nature, and provide depth/replayability to games that cannot fully be achieved through programmed mechanics alone.
 Thus, we should utilize that power to drive gameplay.

-Mechanics which incentivize players to do them entirely alone, or mechanics that are not affected by events that occur in a round and/or the actions taken by other players, **will very likely not be added to SS14**.
+Mechanics which incentivize players to do them entirely alone, or mechanics that are not affected by events that occur in a round and/or the actions taken by other players, **should be avoided at all costs**.
+There are cases where they may fit or be required for another mechanic/system but new mechanics should not be created with this sort of gameplay in mind.

 These mechanics detract from the overall game by segmenting players into their own separate regions of play.
 Mechanics which are "simpler" but reward social gameplay will always be preferred to mechanics which are "deep" but are single-player.